Listen to the podcast below or subscribe to the Team Success Podcast on iTunes.

 You can see how important it becomes to know and understand deeply your clients’ dangers.
 We might think we know what their dangers are, but asking and listening will give you exactly the information you need to create the greatest value for them.
 Resist the urge to jump in and start fixing the problems you know you can solve—you have a lot more listening to do.

 In fact, when we think we know or start addressing what we think we know, we ourselves are in a danger zone.

 Having a “D.O.S. focus” means you’re always open-minded, always listening, and always paying attention to what’s up with your clients.
-It’s one of the most powerful conversations you can have.
+It’s one of the most powerful conversations you can have to inspire client loyalty.
 One of our clients told me in conversation about his own business, “We listen hard to our clients.”
 That says it all.
 How fortunate those clients are!

 Opportunities: Opportunities are what people are excited about, which is fun to tap into.
 They’re awake at 3 a.m. not because they’re fearful, but because they’re excited!